Man’s body found outside east valley business, Las Vegas police say

 The body of a man in his 50s was found in front of a business early Tuesday in the east Las Vegas Valley, police said.

+Las Vegas police believe the death of a man in his 50s whose body was found in front of an east valley business early Tuesday was an accident.

 Metropolitan Police Department homicide Lt.
-Ray Spencer said the man was found suffering from at least one gunshot wound on the 400 block of East Flamingo Road, near Paradise Road.
-He said police believe the man is the victim of a homicide, but detectives on Tuesday morning were still trying to determine what led to his death.
+Ray Spencer originally said the man was found suffering from at least one gunshot wound on the 400 block of East Flamingo Road, near Paradise Road.
+Police had believed the man was the victim of a homicide but it was later determined the man had suffered an accidental injury from a nearby fence, Spencer said.

 Spencer said two men walking down the sidewalk about 4:15 a.m. found the body in some bushes.
 The men then ran across the street to the Clark County Fire Department Station 18 to ask for help.